Amdrija/ruby-practice/README.md

 ## Mastermind

 [Mastermind](https://en.wikipedia.org/wiki/Mastermind_(board_game)) game recreated in terminal using Ruby.
-For now you can only play as the decoder, trying to guess the code that the computer has generetaed.
+You can play as the decoder, trying to guess the computer generated code, or you can play as the coder and let the computer guess your code.
+Computer guessing was done by generating a pool of all possible codes, and randomly selecting one.
+When the computer gets feedback about the code, it removes all codes that can't possible have returned that feedback.
+Then, from the updated pool, it chooses a code at random and repeats the process until it either guessed the code or ran out of guesses.